piranha/solovyov.net/src/blog/2020/a-tale-of-webpage-speed-or-throwing-away-react.md

 Honestly speaking, the main reasons are [batching](https://kasta-ua.github.io/twinspark-js/#batch) and [no inheritance](https://solovyov.net/blog/2020/inheritance/).
 Inheritance is particularly painful here.
 In Intercooler, if you declared `ic-target` on the body, all tags inside will think it's their target too.
 So you include a component somewhere in HTML tree and an attribute higher on tree changes this component behavior.
 I mean this is a freaking dynamic scope, I want none of that! :)

-Funnily enough, after about a month of dabbling with TwinSpark, Intercooler's author announced that he's doing a jQuery-less modern version: [htmx](https://htmx.org/). :) It has really good extensions points, so maybe it's possible to add batching... but inheritance is still there. :-(
+Funnily enough, after about a month of dabbling with TwinSpark, Intercooler's author announced that he's doing a jQuery-less modern version: [htmx](https://htmx.org/). :) It has really good extensions points, so maybe it's possible to add batching... but inheritance is still there. :-( This is partially why I contintued developing TwinSpark, and it was already working anyways. :)

 ## Why is that a good idea